SergeMerzliakov/jfx-utils/README.md

 # jfx-utils

-JavaFX Utilities and common code
+A kotlin/java library of JavaFX Utilities and common code

+    * Common Dialogs
+    * JavaFX utility functions

+### Points
+* Uses log4j for logging for now